Healthy Active Lifestyles

 Isabella has also been working the Center since the fall of 2022.
 In addition to HAL, she works on our Idaho SESTA project.
 She's studying recreation, sport, tourism management and psychology.

-Isabella is also a first-time instructor for Movement in the Park.
+Isabella is a returning instructor for Movement in the Park.
 She's excited to see familiar and new faces throughout the semester as well as having fun with people who lift each other up and get moving together.